credativ/sqlreduce/docs/howitworks.md

 `ERROR:  column pg_database.reltuples does not exist`.

 ```
+Input query: select pg_database.reltuples / 1000 from pg_database, pg_class where 0 < pg_database.reltuples / 1000 order by 1 desc limit 10
 Regenerated: SELECT pg_database.reltuples / 1000 FROM pg_database, pg_class WHERE 0 < ((pg_database.reltuples / 1000)) ORDER BY 1 DESC LIMIT 10
 Query returns: ✔ ERROR:  column pg_database.reltuples does not exist
 ```

-The first simplification tried is to remove `LIMIT 10`:
+The first simplification steps work on the top level node, where SQLreduce tries to remove whole subtrees to quickly find a result.
+The first reduction tried is to remove `LIMIT 10`:

 ```
 SELECT pg_database.reltuples / 1000 FROM pg_database, pg_class WHERE 0 < ((pg_database.reltuples / 1000)) ORDER BY 1 DESC ✔